Table of Contents

 While public and private keys are related, they aren’t the same.
 Here’s a quick run through of their main differences.

-A public key is generated from a private key through a one-way mathematical function, so it’s impossible to reverse the process and get the private key from the public key.
+A public key is generated from a private key through a one-way mathematical function, so it’s almost impossible to reverse the process and get the private key from the public key.

 A public key can be shared with anyone, whereas a private key must be kept secret.